Dave-team/Knowledge-base/Career.md

     - Meet with key stakeholders and take initiative here.
 Build relationships accross the entire organization
     - Discuss who you are, the value and goals you represent, your style and how you plan to conduct business.
     - First impressions are important
+    - Use an org chart to help familiraize with the company
 - Promote yourself.
 Have a goal in mind around how you'd like to be perceived.
 This includes having a pitch
 - When starting a new role, first understand why things are done a certain way.
 Only then consider whether the business would be positively impacted by a change
+- Get a good understanding of the most important metrics used in the business
+- Understand the roadmap

 ## Pitch example
 Intro to company: